tdegeus/GooseEYE/docs/python.rst

 Introduction
 ============

-The interface is the same as the :ref:`cpp`, and details of the interface can be explored in [:download:`GooseEYE.h <../include/GooseEYE/GooseEYE.h>`] here you can find some comments to get you going.
+The interface is the same as the :ref:`cpp`, here you merely find some comments to get you going.
 Start by

 .. code-block:: python